Gulfstream Aerospace

 Cross-platform coherence

-The design system had to work across iOS and Android tablets, iOS and Android phones, and Apple Watch — five distinct form factors with different screen sizes, interaction models, and OS conventions — while maintaining a single, coherent Gulfstream brand experience across all of them.
+The design system had to work across iOS and Android tablets, iOS and Android phones, and Apple Watch — five distinct form factors — while maintaining a single, coherent Gulfstream brand experience.

 My Role